 Biography

-Dr. Ashley Apple is a triple 'Hoo, and earned a BSN, MSN, and DNP from UVA School of Nursing.
-She worked for more than a decade as an emergency department RN, caring for both adult and pediatric patients, before becoming a board-certified family nurse practitioner in 2020.
-In addition to her role as an assistant professor for the School's Accelerated Two-Year BSN Transfer program, she remains in active clinical practice in a pediatric urgent care setting.
+Ashley Apple is a triple 'Hoo, having earned a BSN, MSN, and DNP from UVA School of Nursing.
+She worked for more than a decade as an emergency department nurse, caring for both adult and pediatric patients, before becoming a board-certified family nurse practitioner in 2020.
+In addition to her role as an assistant professor for the School's Accelerated Two-Year BSN Transfer program, she remains in clinical practice in a pediatric urgent care setting.

-Deeply committed to advancing equitable public policies, Dr. Apple continues to work closely with legislators and stakeholders to address sociopolitical barriers to wellness.
-She currently serves as commissioner on government relations for the Virginia Nurses Association, and is a member of the board of directors.
-In this capacity, Dr. Apple also leads the Virginia Legislative Nursing Alliance, a collaborative thinktank for specialty nursing organizations across Virginia.
+Deeply committed to advancing equitable public policies, Apple continues to work closely with legislators and stakeholders to address sociopolitical barriers to wellness.
+She is a member of the board of directors for the Virginia Nurses Association and is currently serving her second term as commissioner on government relations.
+In this capacity, Apple leads the Virginia Legislative Nursing Alliance, a collaborative thinktank for specialty nursing organizations across Virginia, and she has played a key role in the passage of numerous bills related to professional practice in the Commonwealth.

-In the classroom, Dr. Apple has taught pathophysiology, clinical management, and competencies for nursing practice.
-She has guest lectured on health policy, the history of nurse advocacy and activism, the opioid epidemic, and caring for transgender and gender non-conforming young people in the primary care setting.
-As a community health clinical instructor, she has worked with students in various settings, including low-resourced and immigrant communities, public and private elementary schools, a day shelter and resource center for people experiencing homelessness, the Charlottesville Health Department, pop-up vaccination clinics, and the Jefferson Area Board for Aging.
+In the classroom, Apple teaches health policy, public health nursing, and pathophysiology, among others.
+She is a guest lecturer for both undergraduate graduate students on a variety of topics, including caring for transgender and gender non-conforming young people in the primary care setting, nurse activism and advocacy, and political determinants of health.
+Apple works with clinical students in various community settings, including low-resourced and refugee communities, public and private elementary schools, a day shelter and resource center for people experiencing homelessness, the Charlottesville Health Department, the Jefferson Area Board for Aging, and the Ryan White HIV Clinic at UVA.

 Certifications